camdixon/dance-time/README.md

 2. Login as the teacher
 3. Add new students that I teach
 4. Schedule a planned lesson for the current week
-5. View students I have schedule for this wek
+5. View students I have scheduled for this wek